 6.2.2 MAC subheader for Random Access Response

 The MAC subheader consists of the following fields:

+- E: The Extension field is a flag indicating if padding follows present MAC subPDU.
+The E field is set to "1" to indicate that another MAC subPDU including MAC subheader follows.
+The E field is set to "0" to indicate that this is the last MAC subPDU including MAC subheader, i.e. padding follows or this is the last MAC subPDU in the MAC PDU;

+- T: The Type field is a flag indicating whether the MAC subheader contains a Random Access ID or a Backoff Indicator.
+The T field is set to “0” to indicate the presence of a Backoff Indicator field in the subheader (BI).
+The T field is set to “1” to indicate the presence of a Random Access Preamble ID field in the subheader (RAPID);

+- R: Reserved bit, set to "0";

 - BI: The Backoff Indicator field identifies the overload condition in the cell.
 The size of the BI field is [TBD] bits;

 - RAPID: The Random Access Preamble IDentifier field identifies the transmitted Random Access Preamble (see subclause 5.1.3).
 The size of the RAPID field is [TBD] bits.

-Editor's Note: Other fields (e.g. E/T in LTE) may be added later after having RAN2 agreements.

 The MAC subheader is octet aligned.